Mother and son overcome deafness and he's singing his way to success!

-Haidee and Tiaan shared their touching story with the Discovery Health Medical Scheme in 2017.
+Haidee and Tiaan first shared their touching story with the Discovery Health Medical Scheme in 2017.

-Having slipped through the diagnostic gaps as a child, suffering interminable teasing and bullying for not listening (as she couldn’t hear) at school, Haidee was only diagnosed with Microtia and Atresia just after Tiaan was born.
-Tiaan, now seven years old, was born entirely without one ear, leaving him totally deaf on his left side.
+Haidee was only diagnosed with Microtia and Atresia just after her son Tiaan was born (he was also diagnosed with these conditions).
+Tiaan, now eight years old, was born entirely without one ear leaving him totally deaf on the left side.

 Due to developmental considerations Tiaan started out with a BAHA hearing aid at just under a year old, having surgery to install his the Vibrant Soundbridge device in September 2016.

 Watching Tiaan's face when the audiologist first switched on the BAHA hearing aid is something Haidee will never forget.
 He was just stunned.
 "He immediately ripped his head to the left (the deaf side)," she recalls.
 They were told that Tiaan was actually hearing better than they were because the sound-booth test involved Tiaan throwing a block into a bucket every time he heard a sound.
 Several times he threw a block when they couldn't hear a thing.
 They thought Tiaan was mistaken, but the audiologist refuted this saying his sound range was now better than theirs

 Discovery Health Medical Scheme funds Haidee and Tiaan's hearing recovery